simonihmig/responsive-image/README.md

 **Note:** In addition to the callback, you can also pass an optional target object that will be set as `this` on the context.
 This is a good way to give your function access to the current object.

+**Note:** If you set `justCopy` to `true` in your configuration, your callback will be called, but the result doesn't take effect to the resulting image (because it's just a copy).

 For an example see [ember-lazy-responsive-image](https://github.com/kaliber5/ember-lazy-responsive-image/blob/master/index.js)

 ### Extend the metadata